 There are lots of reasons for this, which we’ll get into in a bit.
-The main focus for this section of the article is the fact that weight loss isn’t (or at least shouldn’t be) something that happens rapidly.
+The main focus of this section of the article is the fact that weight loss isn’t (or at least shouldn’t be) something that happens rapidly.
 Slow weight loss is a much healthier way to deal with the problem of extra weight.

 To understand how long it takes to start losing weight, you first need to understand the process of weight loss.

 How Does Weight Loss Happen?